ashiq24/BEENE/README.md

 ````
 Creating the BEENE model
 with embedding dimension of 5
-Encoder Network: Size of first hiddent layer is 50, and second hidden layer is 20
+Encoder Network: Size of the first hiddent layer is 50, and the second hidden layer is 20
-Encoder and Decoder networks are symetric.
+The Encoder and the Decoder networks are symetric.
 reconstruction loss weight: 1
 batch prediction lossweight: 2
 biological varibale prediction loss weight: 2